 Microsoft Access Help and Tips

-Once you've gotten to grips with Access you'll find it to be a powerful program; however its true power comes with knowing the nooks and crannies of its built-in abilities.
-Below we describe some helpful titbits that from our experience are the most useful.
+Once you've learned Access properly you'll find it to be a powerful program; however its true power comes with knowing the nooks and crannies of its built-in abilities.
+Below we describe some helpful titbits from our experience.

 Setting Error Traps